What are prebiotics?

 Chicory root.
 Inulin king

-Kombucha is dead.
+Kombucha dead or alive?
 Long live kombucha

 Unlike probiotics, prebiotics don’t lose their potency under heat and pressure.
 They provide a powerful advantage in supporting our gut and immunity health.